15 Best State Parks in Tennessee

 Address: 390 Cummins Falls Lane, Cookeville, Tennessee

-6. Old Stone Fort State Archaeological Park
+Old Stone Fort State Archaeological Park

 The site is a place of antiquity, dating back 2,000 years, and to this day, it retains mystery as to its original purpose.
 It was misidentified as a fort by early settlers.
 Today's visitors see a 50-acre hilltop enclosure of mounds and walls built into limestone cliffs.
 One theory is that Indigenous people used this space as a ceremonial gathering area for hundreds of years.

-From behind the stone museum, orient yourself by accessing the easy to moderate 1.4-mile loop trail with interpretive signage.
+From behind the stone museum, orient yourself by accessing the easy-to-moderate 1.4-mile loop trail with interpretive signage.
 View three tiers of picturesque falls from the trail, and the foundation of an old paper mill.
 Several other walks branch off the main interpretative trail, which informs you about the development of sawmills, gristmills, and even a Civil War gunpowder mill during the 1800s.
 Park visitors stroll the trails, camp, paddle, and fish on the Duck River.

 Address: 732 Stone Fort Drive, Manchester, Tennessee

-7. Warriors' Path State Park
+Warriors' Path State Park

 Take your cue from the park and trail names to affirm that Warriors' Path State Park is a launching pad for outdoor adventure.
-Hike 1.1-mile Devil's Backbone Trail to access scenic Devil's Backbone State Natural Area.
-Apart from hiking and mountain biking, go horseback riding, fishing, and boating (rent from the marina if you don't have a boat).
-The campground has 134 sites, and there's a seasonal swimming pool.
+Hike the 2.5-mile Devil's Backbone Trail to access scenic Devil's Backbone State Natural Area.

 Visitors to Warriors' Path can also play at the 18-hole golf course.
-The 978-acre park is on the Patrick Henry Reservoir along the Holston River.
+The 950-acre park is on the Patrick Henry Reservoir along the Holston River.
 The closest community of Kingsport is located just south of the Kentucky state line in the northeast corner of Tennessee.

 Address: 490 Hemlock Road, Kingsport, Tennessee

-8. Panther Creek State Park
+Panther Creek State Park

 Start your visit to Panther Creek State Park by getting an eagle's-eye view of the surrounding Appalachian Mountains.
-Point Lookout Trail, a 2.7-mile loop, offers the best way to get a panoramic view of Cherokee Lake and the Cumberland Mountains.
-This trail is just one of 17 hiking trails that covers 30 miles of terrain.
-Mountain bikers can take in the views on 15 miles of trails.
-This is part of the traditional homeland of the Cherokee Nation.
+Point Lookout Trail, a 1.9-mile loop, offers the best way to get a panoramic view of Cherokee Lake and the Cumberland Mountains.

 Address: 2010 Panther Creek Road, Morristown, Tennessee

-9. Radnor Lake State Park
+Radnor Lake State Park

 The park is popular, so avoid prime time.
 The beginning and end of the day are the best times to visit the park, eight miles south of Nashville.
-When the season permits, you can indulge in a luxurious float on the 85-acre lake.
+When the season permits, you can indulge in a luxurious canoe float on the 85-acre lake.

-Six miles of hiking trails are rated easy to strenuous.
+Around 7.5 miles of hiking trails are rated easy to strenuous.
 When you're done with the easy 1.3-mile loop around Radnor Lake, check out the gift shop and educational programs that are offered throughout the year.

-Address: 1160 Otter Creek Road, Nashville, Tennessee
+Address: 1160 Otter Creek Road, Oak Hill, Tennessee

-10. Dunbar Cave State Park
+Dunbar Cave State Park

-Dunbar Cave State Park, a 144-acre property near Clarksville, has been around for millennia and has had many lives.
-Dating back to 1350 CE, it was a sacred place to Indigenous people, who decorated the cave walls with pictographs and used the site for ceremonial purposes.
-In a move that would be considered unthinkable today, a country singer bought the property in 1948, then built a golf course and resort where big bands helped tourists dance the night away.
+Dunbar Cave State Park, a 144-acre property in Clarksville, has been around for millennia and has had many lives.
+It was a sacred place to Indigenous people, who decorated the cave walls with pictographs and used the site for ceremonial purposes in the 14th century.
+That art is still visible today.

 The park was acquired by the state in 1973 and is appreciated for geological features such as rock formations, sinkholes, and caves.
 The ancient art in the cave has been preserved, and visitors who wish to explore the cave and see pictographs must sign up for a seasonal guided tour.